 Palestine is a land under occupation.
 It consists of two parts, Gaza and the Westbank, which have been occupied by Israel for more than 50 years.
 While the Palestinians are trying to have a normal life, this has proved to be difficult as the wages are low, unemployment is high, riots and clashes often happen, and a feeling of injustice is shared by many.
 I travelled to the West Bank to see for myself.

 The story of Palestine is very rich and often bloody.
 After World War I, the British took control over certain areas that were formerly under the Ottoman Empire.
 They supported a policy of Zionism, enabling huge numbers of Jewish people to settle in the land that is now known as Israel.
 The aim of the Zionists was to create a Jewish state, in which they succeeded after the Arab-Israeli War in 1948.
-The only parts left for the Palestinians were Gaza and the West Bank, which after the war of 1967, came under occupation by Israel as well, and the current borders were defined.
+The only parts left for the Palestinians were Gaza and the West Bank, which after the war of 1967, came under occupation by Israel as well.

 Because these borders are controlled by Israel, it is more difficult to enter Palestine.
 I visited Iran before—an enemy of Israel—and I was stopped at the airport.
 As I was questioned about my activities there, all of the names and phone numbers of everyone I met in Iran were written down.
 Luckily, the people at the border control were very friendly.
 They offered me a sandwich for the long wait and treated me with respect.
 Being honest proved to be the best approach, and after five hours I was allowed to enter.